 Seton Hall University provides access to computer systems and networks it owns or operates to Seton Hall students, faculty, administrators, staff, alumni and approved guests in order to promote legitimate educational, research and administrative efforts in keeping with the University's role as an educational institution.
 Such access has broad impact and imposes certain responsibilities and obligations.
 Users have the responsibility to use these resources in an efficient, ethical and responsible manner, consistent with the law and the mission of the University.
 The purpose of this policy is to ensure the appropriate use of the University's information technology ("I.T.") systems.

 - Appropriate use is always ethical, reflects academic honesty and is exercised fairly with respect to the consumption of shared resources.
 Users are expected to demonstrate respect for intellectual property, copyright and data ownership, system security mechanisms and individuals' rights to privacy and freedom from intimidation, harassment and annoyance.

-- This policy governs appropriate use of information technology resources and is based on the following:
+- This policy governs appropriate use of information technology resources and is based

 - Seton Hall University, as owner or operator of University computer and communications systems, has specific proprietary rights of access, regulation of use, resource allocation and management.